-It’s not easy to get to Big Bend in west Texas.
-That gooseneck of border isn’t on the way to anywhere.
-And it’s a daunting place once you arrive – searing summer heat, thorny vegetation, sheer rock canyons.
+It's not easy to get to Big Bend in west Texas.
+That gooseneck of border isn't on the way to anywhere.
+And this stretch of the Rio Grande is a daunting place once you arrive – searing summer heat, thorny vegetation, sheer rock canyons.
 It’s an arid, rugged, exposed land full of jutting volcanic outcrops.
 By the same token, it is mystical and haunting, with pockets of lush beauty where springs create oases or shady water pockets (tinajas) support soft, green ferns.

 The Rio Grande winds through some 240 miles of outstanding paddling terrain with a Wild and Scenic River designation.
 More than 117 miles of that is within the Big Bend National Park, but the reach encompasses Colorado Canyon upstream of the park, and the lower canyons downstream.

-Quite a few paddlers spend several days sampling the canyons – most notably Santa Elena Canyon with its sheer, slot walls, Class IV Rock Fall Rapid, and some sweet side-canyons.
+Quite a few paddlers sample the canyons – most notably Santa Elena Canyon with its sheer, slot walls, Class IV Rock Fall Rapid, and sweet side-canyons.
 Day trips and overnight outings are pretty common.
-I’m an advocate for the longer sweep.
-Don’t stop at the mouth of the canyon, continue on through the open country full of big views and expansive terrain.
+I'm an advocate for the longer sweep.
+Don't stop at the mouth of the canyon, continue on through the open country full of big views and expansive terrain.
 When you make that kind of effort to get somewhere, stay on the river for a while.